ASEAN: Education

 To enhance the region's status in education, ASEAN education ministers have agreed four priorities for education at all levels, promoting ASEAN awareness among ASEAN citizens, particularly youth, strengthening ASEAN identity through education, building ASEAN human resources in the field of education strengthening the ASEAN University Network.
 At the 11th ASEAN Summit in December 2005, leaders set new direction for regional education collaboration when they welcomed the decision of the ASEAN education ministers to convene meetings on a regular basis.
 The annual ASEAN Education Ministers Meeting oversees co-operation efforts on education at the ministerial level.
 With regard to implementation, programs, and activities are carried out by the ASEAN Senior Officials on Education (SOM-ED).
 SOM-ED also manages co-operation on higher education through the ASEAN University Network (AUN).
 It is a consortium of Southeast Asian tertiary institutions of which 30 currently belong as participating universities.
 Founded in November 1995 by 11 universities, the AUN was established to: promote co-operation among ASEAN scholars, academics, and scientists, develop academic and professional human resources, promote information dissemination among the ASEAN academic community, enhance awareness of a regional identity and the sense of "ASEAN-ness" among member states.

-The Southeast Asia Engineering Education Development Network (SEED-Net) Project was established as an autonomous sub-network of AUN in April 2001.
-It is aimed at promoting human resource development in engineering.
-The network consists of 26 member institutions selected by higher education ministries of each ASEAN member state, and 11 supporting Japanese universities selected by the Japanese government.
-This network is mainly supported by the Japanese government through the Japan International Cooperation Agency (JICA) and partially supported by the ASEAN Foundation.
-SEED-Net activities are implemented by the SEED-Net secretariat with the support of the JICA Project for SEED-Net now based at Chulalongkorn University.
+In November 2011, ten vocational schools and centres were established in China to help develop human resources to assist in the economic and social development of the ASEAN countries.

 ASEAN also has a scholarship program offered by Singapore to the 9 other member states for secondary school, junior college, and university education.
 It covers accommodation, food, medical benefits and accident insurance, school fees, and examination fees.
 Its recipients, who perform well on the GCE Advanced Level Examination, may apply for ASEAN undergraduate scholarships, which are tailored specifically to undergraduate institutions in Singapore and other ASEAN member countries.

 'Australia for ASEAN' scholarships are also offered by the Australian Government to the 'next generation of leaders' from ASEAN member states.
 By undertaking a Master's degree, recipients are to develop the skills and knowledge to drive change, help build links with Australia, and also participate in the Indo-Pacific Emerging Leaders Program to help develop the ASEAN Outlook for the Indo-Pacific.
 Each ASEAN member state is able to receive ten 'Australia for ASEAN' scholarships.